 During Sharon’s seven years as Executive Director of the non-profit, she has encouraged a dramatic shift in the type of donations accepted and distributed to the community.
 Years ago, donated beverages were mainly caloric, high fructose corn syrup elixirs like Pepsi and Kool-Aid.
 Sharon witnessed mothers giving young kids kool-aid instead of formula in baby bottles.
 The main type of foods were processed cakes, pastries, and white bread.
 Nutrition was a focal point for Sharon, whose priority was to cut back on processed food and provide access to healthy food to the community.

-When the original shift for more healthy food and produce donations occurred, some clients were not happy.
+When the accessibility of more healthy food and produce occurred, some clients were not happy.
 At first, people avoided bins of summer sweet corn because they expected it to be the quality of leftovers from box stores, often old with bug-infested ears of corn.
 Some clients avoided bins of fresh tomatoes because they were accustomed to cooking only with canned sauces.
-Sharon encourages the team to talk about healthy cooking and will distribute recipes for home-made healthy meals.
-She lead an initiative to make sure clients knew how to make their own sauces and salsas with fresh tomatoes.
-One elderly client has lost 16 pounds in her time with the food bank due to shifting her diet from processed foods to one rich in fruits and vegetables.
-Now that it is known that the donations are quality produce from local farms, the crops are a popular stop on the grocery walk.
+To help encourage folks to choose fresh produce, the volunteers talk about cooking with patrons.
+When the influx of fresh tomatoes from 4P FOODS and neighboring farms is dropped off in the summer, Sharon made sure that all clients know how to make their own sauces and salsas with fresh tomatoes.
+Volunteers will see to it that clients pick-up recipe handouts at the front desk in order to cook healthy meals at home.
+One client in her seventies has lost 16 pounds since she first started coming to the food bank from replacing the processed foods in her diet to nutrient-rich, fresh fruits and vegetables.
+Today, 4P’s donation of fresh tomatoes, peppers, melons, and corn were eagerly picked from by most food bank clients.